 Mesoamerican Archaeology and Iconography Lab

 The Mesoamerican Archaeology and Iconography Lab provides space and resources for graduate student projects on topics in pre-Columbian Mesoamerica.
-Special emphasis is to given to digital resources and tools, including visualization and mapping tools.
+Special emphasis is given to digital resources and tools, including visualization and mapping tools.

 Location: Turlington B350